British & World Literature

 Description

 This course explores the perennial theme of man trying to achieve happiness in spite of the difficulties of life.
-It involves heavy reading, and will include either entire books or sections from The Odyssey, Augustine’s Confessions, The Divine Comedy, Sir Gawain and the Green Knight, Hamlet, Paradise Lost, Pride & Prejudice, Heart of Darkness, All the King’s Men, and important British poets.
+It involves heavy reading, and will include either entire books or sections from The Odyssey, Augustine’s Confessions, The Divine Comedy, Sir Gawain and the Green Knight, Hamlet, Paradise Lost, Pride & Prejudice, Heart of Darkness, and important British poets.

 Regular writing assignments included local students presenting papers publicly to the class in a seminar-style setting, in addition to regular discussion.

 This course is part of the Compass Lectures Series where veteran teachers are filmed as they teach in an actual classroom.
-Purchase of this product grants access to videos filmed live in Nashville as well as assignments given to the students attending in person by means of our Learning Management System.
-Any homework needs to be graded by students or parents.
+This product includes streaming access to the videos filmed live in Nashville.
+Assignments for local students are explained on the videos and in the course steps.
+However, parents are solely responsible for assigning and grading this work.

 Required Books

-1. Introduction to the Classics – Os Guiness and Louis Cowan
+1. Invitation to the Classics – Os Guinness and Louise Cowan

 2. The Odyssey – Richard Lattimore Translation